ishan3005/Global-sales-analysis/README.md

 # Global-sales-analysis
-Analyzed 51000+ rows of global superstore to bring the sales insights by different feature selection with the help of Microsoft power bi and power query editor  Created an interactive dashboard for global superstore Sales data.
+Analyzed 51000+ rows of excel sheet to bring out the sales insights by Creating an interactive dashboard for global superstore Sales data using microsoft Power BI.

 -> Cleaned and transformed data using Power Query.
 Added various synchronised slicers and advanced filters.
+-> Created interactive visualizations like Charts, and Gauges with conditional formatting and page-level Tooltips.
+-> Created drill-through option between pages that are navigated by buttons.
+Also, created calculated measures using DAX.
+-> Implemented row-level security based on region and finally, published the visualizations on Power BI Service.